-To better understand the impact of COVID-19 on the NYVDRS data quality and completeness.
+To better understand how NYVDRS data quality and completeness has improved post-peak COVID-19.
 The fellow will develop a report detailing their findings for use by NYVDRS staff.
-The report should include whether NY-VDRS data collected during COVID-19 is a useful for public health action and recommendations for improving future data collection.
+The report should include recommendations for improving future data collection.

 Surveillance System Impact: